 How do you praise mistakes?

 Ok, so maybe praising mistakes is a stretch, but it’s not a stretch to praise EFFORT.
 In fact, praising effort is much better than acknowledging mistakes.
-After all, if there’s a behavior that we don’t want our athletes to do again, we probably shouldn’t even mention it, so they don’t focus on it.
+After all, if there’s a behavior that we don’t want our athletes to do again, we probably shouldn’t even mention it, so that they don’t focus on it.

 So, if coaches and parents aren’t mentioning or acknowledging mistakes anymore, what should they be focusing their energies on instead?
 They should praise positive behaviors and actions on the field, to reinforce those behaviors.